Aarception/Mo-information-security-portfolio/README.md

 > *`Can the same commercial entity that issues a credential under a unified opportunity representation explain, in that same unified posture, why the credential's signal cannot be transmitted for verification to itself, and, if it cannot, who bears responsibility for a discontinuity that the entity alone designed, maintains, and profits from?`*

 ---

-I will take the rest of the week to explore the issue of whether I should submit regulatory contributions about the Credential to 8 national and state agencies including:
+I will take the rest of the week to explore the issue of whether I should submit regulatory contributions regarding the Credential to eight national and state agencies, including:

 1. The Federal Trade Commission
 2. The Consumer Financial Protection Bureau
 3. The State of Washington Department of Financial Institutions
 4. The State of Washington Office of the Attorney General
-   5. California State Attorney General's Office
+5. The California State Attorney General's Office

-This is not a threat nor is it adversarialism.
+This is not a threat, nor is it adversarialism.
 The institution and I are past the stage where procedure can be mistaken for what it is not.

-What I will be lpoking for is real, durable, legible steps taken by the institution that present to me a signal that the instution, as a leader in Corporate America, judging by the influence and solidarity shown by peer companies, understands what the issue is, where the matter stands, and what times signal.
+What I will be looking for are real, durable, legible steps taken by the institution that present a signal to me that the institution, as a leader in Corporate America, judging by the influence and solidarity shown by peer companies, understands what the issue is, where the matter stands, and what times signal.

-This issue began with an attempt to access the promise of the commercial partnership, the 'personal resolution.'
-The discovery of the structural matter, developed the parallel "structural resolution."
-If the instutional wants to resolve the personal resolution, that is within the discretion of the institution.
-What is considered the subject of the regulatory contribution is the structural resolution, which is a responsibility on the institution.
+This issue began with an attempt to access the promise of the commercial partnership, the "personal resolution."
+The discovery of the structural matter developed the parallel "structural resolution."
+If the institution wants to resolve the personal resolution, that is within its discretion.
+The subject of the regulatory contribution is the structural resolution, which is a responsibility of the institution.

-Similarly,  the institution is both the issuer and the verifier in this circumstance.
-The verifier reserves discretion and is not the subject concerned by the contributions.
-The Issuer is the subject concerned by the responsibility of resolving the structural matter.
+Similarly, the institution is both the Issuer and the Verifier in this circumstance.
+The Verifier reserves discretion and is not the subject concerned by the contributions.
+The Issuer is the party concerned with the responsibility of resolving the structural matter.

-It is undertood the institution has liability concerns, but this is not a fact-finding engagement, but a finding matter in which the institution has participated since February.
-That there is responsibility to resolve is the consequential liability.
-I prefer that the institution resolves the matter which is worthy of the institution's name, stature, and influence within fellow peer companies who face the threat of external regulation.
+It is understood that the institution has liability concerns; however, this is not a fact-finding engagement, but rather a matter of established findings in which the institution has participated since February.
+The responsibility to resolve it constitutes the consequential liability.
+I prefer that the institution resolve the matter which is a manner worthy of its name, stature, and influence among peer companies that face the threat of external regulation.

-That is the most reasonable, fair, positive intentioned position that could be expected.
+That is the most reasonable, fair, and positive-intentioned position that could be expected.

-Silence is not proactivity, it is time to reject reactivity as inefficiency.
+Silence is not proactivity; it is time to reject reactivity as inefficiency.

 ---